 4. Disney and Chevrolet

-After the adrenaline rush, visitors can check out the latest real Chevrolet vehicles, chat with Chevrolet reps, and even star in their own Chevrolet commercial featuring their designed car.
+After the ride, visitors can check out real Chevrolet vehicles, chat with reps, and star in their own Chevrolet commercial featuring their designed car.

-Chevrolet gets massive brand exposure to millions of annual visitors, while Disney leverages the car company’s design expertise to create an unforgettable experience for guests.
-That’s how you turn a corporate partnership into pure magic!
+Chevrolet gets massive brand exposure to millions of annual visitors, while Disney leverages the car company’s design expertise to create an unforgettable guest experience.

 A screen showing a designed Chevrolet vehicle from the Walt Disney World Test Track ride at EPCOT.